Kasperki/NodeBlog/README.md

 ## Configs

+With configs user can easily change the behaviour of the components and project without needing to change the application code.
+Configs can be found from the *config.js* file which is located in the root of the project.

-Some of the configs can be set with environment variables, like current environment, secret keys and database user and password.
+Some of the configs can be set with environment variables.
-If not set it will use default value that is used in development environment.
+If environment variable is not found then that config will use development environment default value.

-You can configure log output, what directories are being served with static file serving etc.
+Example of the config file
 ```
 config.env = process.env.NODE_ENV || "dev";